jon-harper/MercuryOneUserMods/Mercury_One/jonspaceharper/EVA3/readme.md

 Currently, only BLTouch is supported as an ABL.
 The universal front ABL mounting holes were moved to make room for the belts.

+Nozzle offset is 12mm on the X axis and 33.5 on the Y.

 | Part | Qty | Note |
 |------|-----|------|
 | bl_touch_mount.stl    | 1 | The file has a simple, breakways support. |